srividya025/FUTURE_CS_02/README.md

 ---

 ## ✅ Conclusion
-This project demonstrates how phishing emails can be detected using structured analysis techniques and how cybersecurity awareness helps users avoid email-based attacks.
+This project demonstrates how phishing emails impersonating trusted brands like Amazon can be detected using structured analysis techniques.

-User awareness and proper verification practices are essential to prevent credential theft and phishing incidents.
+Cybersecurity awareness and careful verification practices are essential to prevent credential theft and financial fraud.